 While there is always sunrise and sunset in Iceland, from May 19 until July 23 the sun does not set far enough below the horizon for it to be considered night (Tzeis Hakochavim).
 Therefore the following rulings apply.

-1. Maariv may be said from Plag Hamincha, in which case Mincha should be said before Plag Hamincha.
+Maariv: Maariv may be said from Plag Hamincha (Mincha should be said before Plag Hamincha).

-3. You may bring in Shabbos and Yom Tov from Plag Hamincha (including on the first night of Shavuot).
+Shabbos: You may begin Shabbos and Yom Tov from Plag Hamincha (including on both nights of Shavuos).

-4. On Motzei Shabbos Maariv may be said from Plag Hamincha (including Ata Chonantanu).
+Motzei Shabbos: On Motzei Shabbos Maariv may be said from Plag Hamincha (Mincha should be said before Plag Hamincha).
+Ata Chonantanu should be said.
 Havdala may be said from Alos Hashachar.
-Aish and Besamim should not be used for Havdalah.
+Eish and Besamim should not be used for Havdalah.

-7. Contact Rabbi Feldman or Rebbitzin Feldman regarding using the Mikvah.
+Mikvah: Contact Rabbi or Rebbitzin Feldman regarding using the Mikvah.